-Never fear because today we’re going to talk about how to use Japanese pick-up lines to sweet talk that someone that you’re sweet on.
+Today, we’re going to talk about how to use Japanese pick-up lines to sweet talk that special someone you’re sweet on.

-Before we begin, a word of caution: Be careful with these pick-up lines, since using them haphazardly could be seen an inappropriate.
+Before we begin, a word of caution: Be careful with these pick-up lines, since using them haphazardly could be seen as inappropriate.
 Don’t approach a stranger in a bar and start spouting off lines to them.
 The words might be right, but they won’t work very well.
-Nothing is more of a turn off than someone who just doesn’t get it.
+Nothing is more of a turn-off than someone who just doesn’t get it.

 The romances you develop with a Japanese person may move much more slowly than the ones that you’re used to if you live in a western country, and that’s often reflected in the words and phrases used in Japanese to talk about love.
 Don’t be worried if it’s going “too slow” for your version of normal—you may be right on track.
 Group hangouts early in the relationship aren’t a blow-off, nor is a lack of physical contact.
 Remember the culture of the person you’re seeing and be respectful of it.

 One other note is to be careful with your gendered statements.
 Remember, Japanese is a pretty gender-sensitive language.
 If a woman uses words with a male gender, she might be considered “masculine” by the general population.

 For example, the words 僕 (ぼく) or 俺 (おれ)—to say “me” or “mine”—should only be used by men.
 Women say 私 (わたし) or 私 (わたくし) , which is considered more polite.
 (Though they can be used by men as well, if they want to be more polite.)
 So watch your informal pronouns to make sure you’re sending the right message.

 It’s great to be who you are, just be sure you’re expressing yourself the way you mean to.
 Don’t let a language mix-up keep you from the person of your dreams.

 Now let’s talk about some of the lines that you can use to meet, flirt with and win the heart of that special someone.